• Skip to primary navigation

 If you’re the type who enjoys a daily soda, perhaps it’s time for you to start saving all those tabs so that you can transform them into a shiny, eye-catching lampshade that looks almost like chain metal, but with a twist, of course.
 Depending on how many you can collect, you can either make a smaller one for a desk lamp or a larger one for a hanging/ceiling light.

 Of course, you don’t always have to create a whole new light from scratch; it could be as simple as adding something to an existing one for a whole new look entirely.
-If you have a regular wrought iron chandelier that you’re bored of, you could do something as simple as wrap it in jute cording for a lighter, neutral, more natural looking version of its old self.
+If you have a regular wrought iron chandelier that you’re bored with, you could do something as simple as wrap it in jute cording for a lighter, neutral, more natural-looking version of its old self.

 For something a bit more colorful, get your hands on some cheap strings of beads; you can apply the same wraparound method with these!